mjhea0/flask-tracking/articles/Python Web Applications With Flask - Part II.md

 ## Users

-Now users need to be able to sign up for an account, manage their account, and log in and out.
+Now that we have split up our application into separate packages of related functionality, let's start working on the `users` package.
+Users need to be able to sign up for an account, manage their account, and log in and out.
 There could be more user-related functionality (especially around permissions) but to keep things clear we will stick with these basics.

 ### Enlisting help